-Dean of Graduate & Postdoctoral Studies
+Graduate and Postdoctoral Studies

-Check one box: Deadline to turn in this form: December conferral Deadline: Oct 31 Master's of Arts (MA) May conferral Deadline: Feb 28 This degree will be conferred only if the following conditions are satisfied by the Candidate.
-Student must be registered for the semester in which the award is to be made. date: ☐ December conferral Deadline: Oct 31 ☐ May conferral Deadline: Feb 28 ☐ Master's of Arts (MA) ☐ May conferral Deadline: Feb 28 ☐ Master's of Science (MS) ☐ This degree will be conferred only if the following conditions are satisfied by the Candidates. date: ☐ December conferral Deadline: Oct 31 ☐ May conferral Deadline: Feb 28 ☐ Master's of Arts (MA) ☐ May conferral Deadline: Feb 28 ☐ Master's of Science (MS) ☐ This degree will be conferred only if the following conditions are satisfied by the Candidates. date: 1.
-Student must be registered for the semester in which the award is to be made. rm. rm.
-2. Ph.D. candidacy must have been approved prior to or in conjunction with submission of this petition for 3.
-This form must be returned to the Graduate and Postdoctoral Studies office by October 31 for December conferral or February 28 for May conferral.
+CANDIDACY MASTER'S DEGREE (G-1) Check one box: Deadline to turn in this form: Check one box: □ December conferral Deadline: Oct 31 □ Master's of Arts (MA) □ May conferral Deadline: Feb 28 □ Master's of Science (MS) This degree will be conferred only if the following conditions are satisfied by the Candidate: 1.
+Student must be registered for the semester in which the award is to be made.
+2. Ph.D. candidacy must have been approved prior to or in conjunction with submission of this petition form.
+3. This form must be returned to the Graduate and Postdoctoral Studies office by October 31 for December conferral or February 28 for May conferral.
 Name of Candidate Student ID: Department Name: Statement of Candidate: I wish to accept the Master's Degree.
 Signature of Candidate ☐ I have submitted An Application for Degree with the Registrar's Office (available through your ESTHER account) on or before the deadlines listed above.
 Signature of Department Chair: Date GPS Approval and Certification (Initial) Date